How to Dress for Your Body Shape

 Understanding Proportions

-For example, someone with a pear body shape has naturally wider hips relative to their shoulders.
-If they want to create balance, they might choose tops with interesting details like boat necklines or statement sleeves to draw the eye upward.
-But if they love their curves, they might highlight their hips with fitted skirts instead.
-Both approaches are equally valid.
+Someone with a pear body shape has wider hips relative to their shoulders.
+To create balance, they might pick tops with interesting details, like boat necklines or statement sleeves, to draw attention upward.
+But if they love their curves, they can highlight their hips with fitted skirts instead.
+Both approaches work.

-The same principle applies to all body shapes.
-A rectangle shape might add a belt to create waist definition, or embrace their naturally straight figure with column silhouettes.
-An apple shape might showcase their legs with shorter hemlines, or draw attention to their bust with V-necklines.
-There is no single right answer — only what makes you feel your best.
+A rectangle shape might add a belt to create waist definition, or lean into their naturally straight figure with column silhouettes.
+An apple shape might showcase their legs with shorter hemlines or draw attention to their neckline with V-necks.
+There is no single correct approach.
+You can read more about each shape in our body shape comparison guide.

 Body Shape Comparison at a Glance

-This table summarizes the five body shapes, how common each one is, and which clothing silhouettes work best.
-Click on any shape to see your full personalized style guide.
+This table summarizes all five shapes, how common each one is, how to identify yours by measurement, and which silhouettes tend to work well.
+Click any shape for the full style guide.

-Pear~20%Hips wider than shoulders and bustA-line skirts, boat necklines, structured tops
+Pear~20%Hips 5%+ wider than bust; defined waistA-line skirts, boat necklines, structured tops

-Inverted Triangle~14%Shoulders wider than hipsWide-leg pants, A-line dresses, V-necks
+Inverted Triangle~14%Bust/shoulders 5%+ wider than hipsWide-leg pants, A-line dresses, V-necks

 Hourglass